xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

 **Method 1:**

 1. In your store's Admin area, go to the Classes & attributes section (**Catalog > Classes & attributes**).
-2. In the list of product classes, locate the name of the product class to which the attribute you need to edit belongs and click on the <u>Edit attributes (N)</u> link opposite it:
+2. In the list of product classes, locate the name of the product class to which the attribute you need to edit belongs and click on the Edit attributes (N) link opposite it:
     ![]({{site.baseurl}}/attachments/7504855/8719257.png?effects=drop-shadow)
     This opens a page where you will be able to manage attributes for this product class:
     ![]({{site.baseurl}}/attachments/7504855/8719278.png?effects=drop-shadow)